Princess Cut Diamonds | Guide, Proportions, L/W Ratio

 Clarity Characteristics: This section will indicate the types of inclusions and their respective locations.
 It can help buyers avoid diamonds with visible inclusions at the center.
 These details are also useful for correlating the report with the diamond, as these inclusions serve as the diamond's unique birthmarks.

-Consider the following four scenarios while shopping for a princess cut diamond.
-This is how buyers typically prioritize the 4Cs.
+While prioritizing the C4s, buyers typically considers the following four scenarios while shopping for a princess cut diamond.

 James Allen Diamonds